 You may be very frustrated, but he or she is not intentionally making a mistake or trying to be disruptive.

 Try to be positive.
 It is better to say “Let’s look at this book” than “Stop picking up that glass.”
 Focus on what is present versus what is lost.
 You can easily refocus their attention on positive activities that pose no danger or risk to them.

 Don’t live in the past.

-Don’t remove yourself physically and emotionally.
+Don’t remove yourself emotionally.

 Don’t let dementia scare you.

 At some point, it is most helpful to embrace it and realize it is a time for love, compassion, and comfort.

 Don’t talk “around” a person with dementia, as if he or she isn’t there.

 Try this with a friend to see how it feels, ask them to speak for and about you.
 It will make you feel like a non-person.
 It will make you feel like there is no point in you being there.
 It will make retreating into yourself or lashing out feel like the only options.
 That is the last thing we want for our loved one with dementia.
 Join in their reality and bring them into yours.